funfair-tech/fun-wallet-docs/docs/guide/web-sdk/authentication.md

 }
 ```

 This will log all the instances out of the Wallet.
-Also, if the inactivity time is reached, all instances of the wallet will be logged out, which fires a [walletInactivityLoggedOut](/guide/web-sdk/sdk-event-listeners.html#walletinactivityloggedout) event that you should hook onto.
+Also, if the inactivity time is reached, all instances of the Wallet will be logged out, which fires a [walletInactivityLoggedOut](/guide/web-sdk/sdk-event-listeners.html#walletinactivityloggedout) event that you should hook onto.
 This can also fire if a user deletes a device from their approved device screen [walletDeviceDeletedLoggedOut](/guide/web-sdk/sdk-event-listeners.html#walletdevicedeletedloggedout).
 If any of these events fire, the dApp needs to update its state back to a logged-out state.

 ## Tolerate Refresh